sbaack/archive-md-urls/README.md

 ```

 Note that Markdown files are identified by the file ending `.md`, other file endings are ignored.

-## How publication dates are detected

-First, `archve-md-urls` checks for a `date` field in Markdown metadata blocks (see [Python Markdown's format](https://python-markdown.github.io/extensions/meta_data/#syntax) and [YAML front matter](https://jekyllrb.com/docs/front-matter/)).
-If that fails, it tries to extract a date from the name of the file following [Jekyll's naming convention](https://jekyllrb.com/docs/structure/) where blog posts are named `YEAR-MONTH-DAY-title`. [dateutil](https://github.com/dateutil/dateutil) is used to recognize a broad range of date formats.

 ## A note about speed